OriolFilter/Elphelt/docs/Oki/Safejumps/Corner/Corner_Bridal/IAD_jD_YRC/Mixups/fShiki.md

     Can technically be used to mix timings, but it's substantially slower therefore more reactable.

 !!! info "If 9j.S combos into j.H, you can autopilot any standing hit into that routing without need of confirming."

+## Alternatives

+Some characters feel quite more limited than others, so there is a couple suggestions per character.

+May

 ### Other notes